jbavari/jbavari.github.io/source/_posts/2014-06-17-building-a-chat-client-with-ionic.markdown

 title: "Building a chat client with Ionic / Socket.io / Redis / Node.js"
 date: 2014-06-17 00:09
 comments: true
-categories: ionic socket.io redis nodejs javascript cordova phonegap
+categories: ionic socket.io redis nodejs javascript cordova phonegap angularjs
 ---

 I wanted a fun challenge to push myself and cross a few things off my ever so growing `I want to play with this` type of lists.
 I love learning, and there are so many awesome tools / utilities / libraries out there to evaluate its hard to justify incorporating them into every project at work without having some knowledge of the tools.